 This is a step-by-step actionable guide to literally eat your way out of inflammation.
 We distill the components of anti-inflammatory eating into four evidence-based steps.

 The first three steps are general principles that apply to everyone, and the fourth step is where it gets personal.

-If you want to read the theory behind this guide, please read our article called An Evidence-Based Anti- inflammatory Diet, which explains the why behind each step.
+If you want to read the theory behind this guide, please read our article called Dr. Laura's Evidence-Based Guide to an Anti-inflammatory Diet, which explains the why behind each step.
 Take your time working through these steps.
 Slow changes tend to stick as lifelong habits.
 Each step WILL bring great results over time.